Citrix DaaS

 Update provisioned machines to current provisioning scheme state

 The Set-ProvScheme command changes the provisioning scheme.
 However, it does not affect existing machines.
 Using the PowerShell command Set-ProvVMUpdateTimeWindow, you can apply the current provisioning scheme to an existing persistent or non-persistent machine or set of machines.
 You can also schedule a time slot for the configuration updates of the existing MCS provisioned machines.
 Any power on or restart during the scheduled time slot applies a scheduled provisioning scheme update to a machine.
-Currently, in Azure, you can update ServiceOffering, MachineProfile and the following custom properties:
+Currently, in Azure, you can update ServiceOffering, MachineProfile, and the following custom properties:

 • StorageType